Photo credits: - pierre bouyer

 Harbor Point

-There are plenty of spots to rest your cores along the boardwalk watching seagulls and dolphins making a scene at a distance.
+There are plenty of resting spots along the boardwalk, allowing you to watch seagulls and dolphins in the distance.

 Bedford Street